WHERE IS OUR HISTORY? BY DR AUSTIN ORETTE

 OLU OF WARRI, CAPTAINS OF INDUSTRY, OTHERS TO ATTEND GRAND OPENING OF CANAAN LAND GOLF AND COUNTRY CLUB FEBRUARY 10 IN KOKO

-The Olu of Warri, His Royal Majesty, Ogiame Atuwatse 111, will perform the grand opening of the Canaan Land Golf and Country Club on Saturday, February 10, 2024, in Koko town.
+The Olu of Warri, His Royal Majesty, Ogiame Atuwatse 111, will perform the grand opening of the Canaan Land Golf and Country Club on Saturday, February 10, 2024,

 ‘’ The Olu of Warri, His Royal Majesty, Ogiame Atuwatse 111 is a good golfer and a wonderful king.
 We are proud to have him” Managing Director of Akogate Water and Ajimele Oil, Honourable Felix Aganbi, said in a statement Monday Morning.”